Kalevala: Translations

 Of the few complete translations into English, it is only the older translations by John Martin Crawford (1888) and William Forsell Kirby (1907) which attempt to strictly follow the original (Kalevala metre) of the poems.

 A notable partial translation of Franz Anton Schiefner's German translation was made by Prof. John Addison Porter in 1868 and published by Leypoldt & Holt.

 Edward Taylor Fletcher, a British-born Canadian literature enthusiast, translated selections of the Kalevala in 1869.
 He read them before the Literary and Historical Society of Quebec on 17 March 1869.

 Francis Peabody Magoun published a scholarly translation of the Kalevala in 1963 written entirely in prose.
 The appendices of this version contain notes on the history of the poem, comparisons between the original Old Kalevala and the current version, and a detailed glossary of terms and names used in the poem.
 Magoun translated the Old Kalevala, which was published six years later entitled The Old Kalevala and Certain Antecedents.

 Eino Friberg's 1988 translation uses the original metre selectively but in general is more attuned to pleasing the ear than being an exact metrical translation; it also often reduces the length of songs for aesthetic reasons.
 In the introduction to his 1989 translation, Keith Bosley stated: "The only way I could devise of reflecting the vitality of Kalevala metre was to invent my own, based on syllables rather than feet.
 While translating over 17,000 lines of Finnish folk poetry before I started on the epic, I found that a line settled usually into seven syllables of English, often less, occasionally more.
 I eventually arrived at seven, five and nine syllables respectively, using the impair (odd number) as a formal device and letting the stresses fall where they would."

 Most recently, Finnish/Canadian author and translator Kaarina Brooks translated into English the complete runic versions of Old Kalevala 1835 (Wisteria Publications 2020) and Kalevala (Wisteria Publications 2021).
 These works, unlike some previous versions, faithfully follow the Kalevala meter (Trochaic tetrameter) throughout and can be sung or chanted as Elias Lönnrot had intended.
 Brooks says, "It is essential that the translation of Kalevala into any language follows the Kalevala metre, for that was how these runes were sung in times immemorial.
 So that readers get the full impact of these ancient runes, it is imperative that they be presented in the same chanting style."
 Kaarina Brooks is also the translator of, An Illustrated Kalevala Myths and Legends from Finland, published by Floris Books UK.

 Modern translations were published in the Karelian and Urdu languages between 2009 and 2015.
 Thus, the Kalevala was published in its originating Karelian language only after 168 years since its first translation into Swedish.

-As of 2010, the Kalevala had been translated into sixty-one languages and is Finland's most translated work of literature.
+The Kalevala is Finland's most translated work of literature.
+A list of translations of the Kalevala is maintained by the Kalevala Society Foundation at the Kalevala Around the World website.